videotech-org/docs/docs/03-stories/embed-using-js-code-snippet.md

 ## Live example

-Below there is an the example showing how Veedmo slideshow can be embedded on page using manual JavaScript configuration.
+Below there is an the example showing how Veedmo stories can be embedded on page using manual JavaScript configuration.
 Click on "Result" tab to see the result.

-<iframe width="100%" height="600" src="//jsfiddle.net/veedmo/qex6ckLm/18/embedded/html,result/dark/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>
+<iframe width="100%" height="600" src="//jsfiddle.net/veedmo/qex6ckLm/19/embedded/html,result/dark/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>